Let’s Talk About Sex: Does ‘Normal’ Exist?

 That said, I think that there are some practises that are more ‘normal’ than others, as more take part in them and enjoy them.

 What do you think?
 Do you believe ‘normal’ sex exists in this modern world?
 Is it simply an illusion held by those who enjoy the simpler things in the bedroom?
-Answer by leaving your comment in the box below or go to the Escort Sweden forum and leave your thoughts there.
+Answer by leaving your comment in the box below.